Are you looking for an inexpensive garden shed?

 2. Lay the Foundation

-So you’ll need to pick the location for your shed.
+You’ll need to pick the location for your shed.
 I recommend it being a place that is out of the way, yet convenient enough for you to access when working in the yard or in your garden.

-Next, you’ll need to be sure that the ground is level enough in that location to build on.
+Next, you need to be sure that the ground is level enough in that location to build on.
 If not, then you’ll have to dig it out to make it level or place concrete blocks under it to make it level.
 Our spot was level so we didn’t have to do this.

-But I did have to do these steps when building our chicken coop.
+Even so, I did have to do these steps when building our chicken coop.

 So if you run across this problem in your location, just keep at it.
 I know leveling things up can be frustrating at times, but you’ll get it where you want it eventually.

-Now, I should mention, if this is too big of a shed for you, then take away two of the pallets.
+Now, I should mention, if this is too big of a shed for you, then take away 2 of the pallets.
 If you’d like a larger shed, then add more pallets.
 That is the beauty of this garden shed because it is so easy to modify to fit your needs.

 3. Add the Floor

-So if you have another material on hand that will work and not cost you a dime, I say go for it.
+If you have another material on hand that will work and not cost you a dime, I say go for it.
 The less money in a project, the better in my opinion.

 Then you’ll lay it over the pallets.
 You will probably have to trim the plywood down to fit the area, but this will depend upon the size of the plywood that you purchased.

-When you have the plywood cut down to size and placed how you want it on the pallets, then you’ll use your impact or hammer and screw or hammer the plywood into place.
+When you have the plywood cut down to size and placed how you want it on the pallets, then you’ll use your impact or hammer and screw to hammer the plywood into place.
 This will be the floor of your garden shed.

-Now, what I really love about this as a flooring is that it should last for quite some time.
+Now, what I really love about this as flooring is that it should last for quite some time.
 Most plywood or composite board is termite resistant.
 The only thing that will eventually get to it is moisture, but plywood usually holds up pretty well to that as well.

-But if that concerns you, you could put a coat of polyurethane over the plywood to protect it from the elements, or simply paint it.
+However, if that concerns you, you could put a coat of polyurethane over the plywood to protect it from the elements, or simply paint it.
 I’m not super concerned about the wear and tear of this garden shed at the moment, so I just left it as is.

 4. Frame Up the Walls and Roof